-All scientific publications (manuscripts, conference abstracts, posters, and oral presentations) that include data from Microbicide Trials Network (MTN) studies, regardless of their funding source, must be reviewed and approved by the MTN Manuscript Review Committee (MRC) prior to being submitted for publication or presentation.
+All scientific publications (manuscripts, conference abstracts, posters, and oral presentations) that include data from Microbicide Trials Network (MTN) studies are funded by the National Institutes of Health (NIH) through the MTN must be reviewed and approved by the MTN Manuscript Review Committee (MRC) prior to being submitted for publication or presentation.

-Prior to submission for MRC review, any scientific publication of a primary or secondary paper that is based on an MTN protocol must first be approved by the relevant Protocol Publications Committee (PPC) (excluding posters and oral presentations) and be reviewed by the Product Developer, when applicable, as per the Clinical Trials Agreement (CTA) for the study, as described in Section 20.3.4.
+Prior to submission for MRC review, any scientific publication that is based on an MTN protocol must first be approved by the relevant Protocol Publications Committee (PPC) (excluding posters and oral presentations) and be reviewed by the Product Developer, when applicable, as per the Clinical Trials Agreement (CTA) for the study, as described in Section 20.3.4.